-- B. CONTRIBUTION DEADLINE The deadline for making an IRA contribution is your tax return due date (not including extensions).
+B. CONTRIBUTION DEADLINE - The deadline for making an IRA contribution is your tax return due date (not including extensions).
 You may designate a contribution as contributions for the preceding taxable year in a manner acceptable for us.
-For example, if you are a calendar-year taxpayer and you make your IRA contribution on or before your tax filing deadline, your contribution is considered to have been made for the previous tax year if you designate it as such. - C. TAX CREDIT FOR CONTRIBUTIONS You may be eligible to receive a tax credit for your Traditional IRA contributions.
+For example, if you are a calendar-year taxpayer and you make your IRA contribution on or before your tax filing deadline, your contribution is considered to have been made for the previous tax year if you designate it as such.

+C. TAX CREDIT FOR CONTRIBUTIONS - You may be eligible to receive a tax credit for your Traditional IRA contributions.
 This credit will be allowed in addition to any tax deduction that may apply, and may not exceed \$1,000 in a given year.
-You may be eligible for this tax credit if you are: - 1. age 18 or older as of the close of the taxable year: - 2. not a dependent of another taxpayer; and/or - 3. not a full-time student. - D. EXCESS CONTRIBUTIONS An excess contribution is any amount that is contributed to your IRA that exceeds the amount that you are eligible to contribute.
-The taxable compensation limit applies whether your contributions are deductible or non-deductible.
-Contributions for the year you reach age 701⁄2 and any later year are also excess contributions.
-In general, if the excess contributions for a year are not withdrawn by the date your return for the year is due (including extensions), you are subject to a 6% tax.
-You must pay the 6% tax each year on excess amounts that remain in your IRA at the end of your tax year.
-The tax cannot be more than 6% of the combined value of all your IRAs as of the end of your tax year. - 1.
-Excess Contributions Withdrawn by Due Date of Return.
-You will not have to pay the 6% tax if you withdraw an excess contribution made during a tax year and you also withdraw any interest or other income earned on the excess contribution.
-You must complete your withdrawal by the date your tax return for that year is due, including extensions. - 2.
-Excess Contributions Withdrawn After Due Date of Return.
-If you are correcting an excess contribution after your tax filing deadline, including extensions, remove only the amount of the excess contribution.
-The 6% tax will be imposed on the excess contribution for each year it remains in the IRA.
-An excess withdrawal under this method will only be taxable to you if the total contributions made in the year of the excess exceed the annual applicable contribution limit. - 3.
-Carry Forward to A Subsequent Year.
-You may be able to apply an excess contribution to a later year if the contributions for that later year are less than the maximum allowed for that year.
-You can deduct excess contributions for previous years that are still in your IRA.
-This method lets you avoid making a withdrawal.
-It does not, however, let you avoid the 6% tax on any excess contributions remaining at the end of a tax year. - E. TAX-DEFERRED EARNINGS The investment earnings of your IRA are not subject to federal income tax until distributions are made (or, in certain instances, when distributions are deemed to be made). - F. NON-DEDUCTIBLE CONTRIBUTIONS You may make nondeductible contributions to your IRA to the extent that deductible contributions are not allowed.
+You may be eligible for this tax credit if you are:

+- age 18 or older as of the close of the taxable year;

+not a dependent of another taxpayer; and/or

+- 3. not a full-time student.

+D. EXCESS CONTRIBUTIONS - An excess IRA contribution occurs if you; contribute more than the contribution limit, make a regular IRA contribution for 2019, or earlier, to a traditional IRA at age 70 1⁄2 or older, or make an improper rollover contribution to an IRA.

+Excess contributions are taxed at 6% per year for each year the excess amounts remain in the IRA.
+The tax cannot be more than 6% of the combined value of all your IRAs as of the end of tax year.

+To avoid the 6% tax on excess contributions, you must withdraw the excess contributions from your IRA by the due date of your individual income tax return (including extensions); and any income earned on the excess contributions.

+- E. TAX-DEFERRED EARNINGS The investment earnings of your IRA are not subject to federal income tax until distributions are made (or, in certain instances, when distributions are deemed to be made). - F. NON-DEDUCTIBLE CONTRIBUTIONS You may make nondeductible contributions to your IRA to the extent that deductible contributions are not allowed.
 The sum of your deductible and nondeductible IRA contributions cannot exceed your contribution limit (the lesser of the allowable contribution limit described previously, or 100 percent of compensation).
-You may elect to treat deductible IRA contributions as nondeductible contributions
+You may elect to treat deductible IRA contributions as nondeductible contributions.